-External Reports fetch method: This setting influences options available in the Microsoft PowerBI Report List tab:
+External Reports fetch method: This setting influences options available in the Microsoft PowerBI Reports List tab:

-- Optionally, specify the maximum number of concurrent Threads per Trigger execution to be used in background processing when the system updates Metrics and Reports for this Data Source.
+- Optionally, specify the maximum number of concurrent Threads per Trigger execution to be used in background processing when the system updates elements for this Data Source.
 If you do not specify any value for this setting, batch data collection processing will be single-threaded.

 5. Other Settings

-- You can create elements or Datasets directly from the respective tabs
+- You can create Elements or Datasets directly from their respective tabs

-- Click Permissions to assign them to Groups or Power Users
+- Click Permissions to assign the data source to specific Groups or Power Users